1985 Portuguese legislative election: Electoral system

 The Assembly of the Republic has 250 members elected to four-year terms.
 Governments do not require absolute majority support of the Assembly to hold office, as even if the number of opposers of government is larger than that of the supporters, the number of opposers still needs to be equal or greater than 126 (absolute majority) for both the Government's Programme to be rejected or for a motion of no confidence to be approved.

 The number of seats assigned to each district depends on the district magnitude.
 The use of the d'Hondt method makes for a higher effective threshold than certain other allocation methods such as the Hare quota or Sainte-Laguë method, which are more generous to small parties.

 For these elections, and compared with the 1983 elections, the MPs distributed by districts were the following:

 Parties

+Before the election, the Social Democratic Party (PSD) and the Democratic and Social Centre (CDS) considered running in a joint coalition for the elections, with the PSD "offering" the CDS 25 safe seats in the lists, but this proposal was rejected by the CDS and the two parties decided to contest the election separately.
 The table below lists the parties represented in the Assembly of the Republic during the 3rd legislature (1983–1985) and that also partook in the election: